How to Have the Perfect Day Trip in Monaco

 If you’re brave enough to tackle the windy, coastal drive to Monaco, then you could always hire a car in town and hit up Monaco in style.
 For an Aussie girl, though, this was way to0 scary – we drive on the opposite side of the road in Australia and also I didn’t want to shell out the money for a hire car when I could pay 1.50 Euros and get the bus.

-What to do in Monaco for the day?
+What to do on a Monaco day trip?

 Visit the famous Casino de Monte-Carlo